slavede/ng-ts-spinner/README.md

 #### Properties
 spinOn - when set to true, spinner spins, when false, spinner is removed

+overlayWhileSpin - if true, it will display overlay, making everything non-clickable where it is spinning (make sure parent element has positioning set)

 spinnerOptions - options based on options from http://spin.js.org/.
 It can be empty, it will use defaults

-When changing spinnerOptions, spinner should be stopped, and then again spinned to apply changes of the options.
+When changing spinnerOptions, spinner should be stopped, and then again spin to apply changes of the options.

 #### Fixes

+##### 1.3.0
+* Added support for overlayWhileSpin
+* Added index.ts to have nicer import (only name of the module)

 ##### 1.2.0
 * Restricted spin.js dependency to be under 3.0.0 because 3.0.0 removed spin.min.js.